Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Itinerary Details

-Day 1 - International Flight, Los Angeles to Sydney (can be included on request)
+Day 1 - International Flight, Los Angeles to Sydney

 Day 2 - Private Transfer, Sydney Airport to Accommodation

-Travel by shuttle to your vacation accommodation in Sydney, Australia.
+Allow a chauffeur to drive you to your vacation accommodation in Sydney, Australia.

 Days 2 to 5 - 3 Nights Accommodation in Sydney